 Dispute Resolution

-If a dispute arises between the New Zealand Government and any participating party (Dispute), written notice must be provided so that the parties can meet to negotiate in good faith to resolve the Dispute (Dispute Notice).
+If a dispute arises between the New Zealand Government and any participating party [Dispute], written notice must be provided so that the parties can meet to negotiate in good faith to resolve the Dispute [Dispute Notice].
 Should the Dispute remain unresolved 30 days after receipt of the Dispute Notice, the parties may seek mediation in accordance with the mediation rules of New Zealand.
 Legal representation is permissible by either party to the mediation.
 Each party will bear its own costs of resolving the Dispute and the parties must bear equally the cost of any third person appointed as mediator.

 Nothing in this clause prevents the New Zealand Government from preventing a party from accessing the New Zealand Government PKI, or commencing proceedings against a Subscriber for a breach of the Subscriber Agreement, with such proceedings to be conducted in accordance with the Public Service Code of Conduct and the Employment Relations Act 2000.